Southern Pacific 2472: Excursion service

-Restoration work was completed on April 30, 1991 just in time to participate in Railfair 91, which took place in Sacramento on May 1, 1991, it featured other famous steam locomotives, such as Southern Pacific GS-4 4-8-4 "Northern" 4449, Union Pacific FEF-3 4-8-4 844, Union Pacific 4-6-6-4 "Challenger" 3985, Union Pacific 0-6-0 4466, and British Great Northern Railway J13 0-6-0 tank locomotive 1247.
+Restoration work was completed on April 30, 1991 just in time to participate in Railfair 91, which took place in Sacramento on May 1, 1991, it featured other famous steam locomotives, such as Southern Pacific GS-4 "Northern" 4449, Union Pacific FEF-3 4-8-4 844, Union Pacific "Challenger" 3985, Union Pacific 4466, and British Great Northern Railway J13 0-6-0 tank locomotive 1247.
 In the 1990s and early 2000s, No. 2472 pulled several excursions and Caltrain specials such as the "Toys for Tots", and double-headed on an excursion in 1992 (during the NRHS Convention) with the No. 4449.
-In September 1992, the No. 2472 had the honour of pulling the Pacific Limited excursion special, and “The Earth Train”.
+In September 1992, the No. 2472 had the honour of pulling the Pacific Limited excursion special, and "The Earth Train".
 Also in the early 1990s, the locomotive made a special appearance in “California’s Gold with Huell Howser” television program in two different episodes, Trains (209) and San Luis Obispo Train (507).

 No. 2472 received Federal Railroad Administration-mandated boiler work at Hunters Point Naval Base in San Francisco, during 2005–06 when the Golden Gate Railroad Museum (GGRM) was located there.
 The GGRM and all other tenants at Hunter's Point had to leave the former navy base in 2006 due to redevelopment.
 The initial equipment move took place in February 2006, although an extended lease on the shop building allowed work to continue on No. 2472 for ten more months.
 On December 31, 2006, No. 2472 and the remaining pieces of GGRM rolling stock completed relocation to the Niles Canyon Railway (NICX), located in Sunol, California, on the east side of San Francisco Bay.

 The locomotive became serviceable in February 2008, and was stored in Niles Canyon at the Brightside Yard between operations.
 No. 2472 has operated in Niles Canyon, usually on Memorial Day weekends and Labor Day weekends, and on other dates as announced.

-In Spring 2015, the Golden Gate Railroad Museum announced that they will be leaving Niles Canyon and No. 2472 would pull the last excursions in Niles Canyon on the 2015 Labor Day weekend.
+In 2017, the Golden Gate Railroad Museum announced that they will be leaving Niles Canyon and No. 2472 would pull the last excursions in Niles Canyon on the 2015 Labor Day weekend.
 The relocation move of No. 2472 to the Northwestern Pacific Railroad in Schellville, California started on March 1, 2020 when the P-8 Pacific-type steam locomotive, along with two former Southern Pacific Railroad diesel locomotives (both in operating condition) that belong to GGRM, were towed by two Union Pacific locomotives towards Schellville.
 On October 9, 2021, No. 2472 was fired up for the first time since 2015.
-It was scheduled to make its excursion return hauling Labor Day Weekend 2022 trains from September 4 through September 5, 2022 before its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul begins, but the event was later canceled and the railroad had the engine fired up for an open house event.
-As of 2025, the No. 2472 is undergoing its FRA mandated 1,472-day inspection and overhaul.
+It was scheduled to make its excursion return hauling Labor Day Weekend 2022 trains from September 4 through September 5, 2022 before its Federal Railroad Administration (FRA) 1,472-day inspection and overhaul begins, but the event was later canceled by SMART and the railroad had the engine fired up for an open house event instead.
+As of 2025, No. 2472 is undergoing its FRA mandated 1,472-day inspection and overhaul.